altipla-consulting/pdfgen/README.md

 ## Usage

-We have a build a Docker container to make it easy to run pdfgen.
+We have a Docker container to make it easy to run pdfgen.

 Run the container: